ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 or similar applications, refered to as the "Usage Protocol".

-This model does not assume any internal structure or logical separation within the HSM except for the existance of some kind of attestation service which may or may not be logically separate from the overall HSM Root of Trust, and that this attestation service measures the required evidence about both the hardware environment and the application keys that are being attested.
+This model does not assume any internal structure or logical separation within the HSM except for the existence of some kind of attestation service which may or may not be logically separate from the overall HSM Root of Trust, and that this attestation service measures the required evidence about both the hardware environment and the application keys that are being attested.
-In addition to emitting key attestation evidence, an HSM may also need to parse it, for example when running in an operational mode that only allows importing keys from other HSMs at a comparable security level (requires checking for specificic claims) or within the same operational network (requires checking the trust anchor of the attestation key certificate chain).
+In addition to emitting key attestation evidence, an HSM may also need to parse it, for example when running in an operational mode that only allows importing keys from other HSMs at a comparable security level (requires checking for specific claims) or within the same operational network (requires checking the trust anchor of the attestation key certificate chain).
 This implies that the attestation service needs to be part of the core HSM "kernel" and therefore would be subject to validations such as FIPS 140-3 or Common Criteria, which motivates a design requirement to keep the evidence data format as simple as possible and as close as possible to existing functionality and data models of existing HSM and TPM products.
 As such, the information model presented in {{sec-data-model}}
-will feel familiar to implenters with experience with PKI and PKCS#11.
+will feel familiar to implementers with experience with PKI and PKCS#11.

 ## Attestation Key Certificate Chain {#sec-ak-chain}